feminizidmap/docs/content/docs/mapper/development.md

 ### Dependencies

 You need [Postgres](https://www.postgresql.org/download/) and [Redis](https://redis.io/download) and the right [Ruby version](https://github.com/feminizidmap/feminizid-mapper/blob/main/backend/.ruby-version) installed.
 Start both in the background and have your Postgres user credentials ready.
+If you need more help getting Postgres and Redis up and running, [consider reading this guide](https://gist.github.com/lislis/7238a1162767de105e440448bbc001b6).

 For easy Ruby version installation and management I recommend [rbenv](https://github.com/rbenv/rbenv) but rvm or chruby are also fine.